 Aid, Civil Society and the Global Political Economy of Africa

-The Labour Movement in Argentina
+Self-Organisation and the Labour Movement in Argentina

 Having been a member of the Argentina Solidarity Campaign in London, initiated in response to the economic crisis, she spent ten months in Buenos Aires in 2002-2003 undertaking participant observation in the piqueteros and fabricas ocupadas - unemployed workers and occupied factories - movements.
 She has presented her findings, placed within the historical context of Argentina's labour movement, at a number of international conferences.
 In 2007 she taught at a postgraduate summer-school at the University of Buenos Aires, organized by the Euro-Latin American university network, REDESFRO.